bootstrap-ruby/bootstrap_form/NEW-README.md

-⚠️ **This documentation is for the master branch, which is not yet stable and targets Bootstrap v4.** If you are using Bootstrap v3, refer to the stable [legacy-2.7](https://github.com/bootstrap-ruby/bootstrap_form/tree/legacy-2.7) branch.
+⚠️ **This documentation is for the master branch, which targets Bootstrap v4.** If you are using Bootstrap v3, refer to the stable [legacy-2.7](https://github.com/bootstrap-ruby/bootstrap_form/tree/legacy-2.7) branch.

 This is a new take on the `bootstrap_form` README.
 Please leave comments at: #520.
 You can go back to the traditional [README](/README.md).